More than just a joyride: Why you should care about the SpaceX Inspiration mission

 Imagine getting a call saying that if you want, you can join the rare group of less than a thousand humans who've not only visited space, but orbited this planet.
 Oh, and the mission blasts off in about six months.

 That's the call three Americans received earlier this year.
-And the offer wasn't for the type of 15-minute joyride to the edge of space we saw from Blue Origin and Virgin Galactic recently.
-We're talking about a three-day sojourn in orbit, the sort of thing that NASA astronauts dedicate their entire lives to preparing for.
+And the offer wasn't for the type of 15-minute joyride to the edge of space we recently saw from Blue Origin and Virgin Galactic.
+We're talking about a three-day sojourn in orbit, the sort of thing NASA astronauts spend their entire lives preparing for.

 Sure, civilians have flown to the International Space Station before, but it typically required a personal fortune, a little influence and months or even years of training.
 The idea of plucking people from obscurity, Wonka-style, and sending them into orbit has been the stuff of science fiction.